troyhite/GetLearnedRoutes/README.md

     Connect-AzAccount -Identity -AccountId $identity.ClientId }
 ```
-## Grant the managed identity contributor access to the subscription or resource group so it can perform actions
+## Grant the USER CREATED managed identity contributor access to the subscription or resource group so it can perform actions

 The below command sets the access at the subscription level.